How do I apply for a permit?

 Do I need a permit in an Open Season?

-No, full responsibility for the fire lies with the person lighting the fire.
+Full responsibility for the fire lies with the person lighting the fire.
 The fire lighter must take all precautions and make sure any fire is safe and secure.
-If a fire escapes cost recovery will be sought for fire suppression.
-Please ensure you have adequate insurances in place before lighting the fire.

 Do I need the permission of the landowner to light a fire?